 Attraction Type: Historic Church

-Location: Located in the grounds of Shottesbrooke Park, off the B3024, 3 miles south west of Maidenhead (just north of the M4)
+Location: Located in the grounds of Shottesbrooke Park, off the B3024, three miles south-west of Maidenhead (just north of the M4)

 Photo Credit: Andrew Smith, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods: